microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-experimentation.md

 we allow the easy introduction of new logic into the experimentation pipeline while keeping the agreed upon experimentation flow intact.

 These abstractions can be created using different mechanisms.
-For example, we can use Object Oriented Programming (OOP) solutions like abstract classes:
+For example, we can use Object-Oriented Programming (OOP) solutions like abstract classes:

 - [An example from scikit-learn describing the creation of new estimators compatible with the API](https://scikit-learn.org/stable/developers/develop.html).
 - [An example from PyTorch on extending the abstract `Dataset` class](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html#dataset-class).